Guess what? Many seniors pay Arizona real estate tax and didn't know that they did. They may even qualify to get a tax credit for it too.

 If you aren’t sure whether your rental property will qualify you to receive Arizona real estate tax relief, look at your lease closely.
 It may state how much property tax is included in your rental payment.
 If it doesn’t, you may need to ask your landlord if you pay property tax and how much.
 This will verify your basic eligibility for rental tax relief.

-This website contains all the information that you need to file for your tax refund of Arizona real estate tax in 2019.
-You will file in April 2019 to receive a refund of the property taxes you are paying right now, in 2018.
-The deadline corresponds to the income tax filing deadline, and I’m here to make sure that you get the money that you deserve!
+This website contains all the information that you need to file for your tax refund of Arizona real estate tax that you paid in 2019.
+You will file in April 2020 to receive a refund of the property taxes you are paying right now, in 2019.
+The deadline corresponds to the federal and state income tax filing deadline, and I’m here to make sure that you get the money that you deserve!